awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-read-prohibited.html](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-public-read-prohibited.html)

-This AWS control checks whether your S3 buckets allow public read access by evaluating the Block Public Access settings, the bucket policy, and the bucket access control list \(ACL\)\.
+This control checks whether your S3 buckets allow public read access by evaluating the Block Public Access settings, the bucket policy, and the bucket access control list \(ACL\)\.

 Unless you explicitly require everyone on the internet to be able to write to your S3 bucket, you should ensure that your S3 bucket is not publicly writable\.

 It does not check for read access to the bucket by internal principals, such as IAM roles\.
 You should ensure that access to the bucket is restricted to authorized principals only\.

-### Related PCI DSS Requirements<a name="pcidss-s3-2-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-s3-2-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 1\.2\.1: Restrict inbound and outbound traffic to that which is necessary for the cardholder data environment, and specifically deny all other traffic\.**
 If you use an S3 bucket to store cardholder data, the bucket should prohibit public read access\.
 Public read access might violate the requirement to allow only necessary traffic to and from the CDE\.